lowRISC/sonata-software/doc/getting-started.md

 # Getting started guide

-This guide tells you how to prepare your environment before working with Sonata.
+This guide tells you how to get started with the Sonata board.
-The guide is especially useful to follow in advance of organized workshops or events so any issues can be sorted in advance of the day.
 If you have any issues in following this guide please contact the Sunburst Team at [info@lowrisc.org](mailto:info@lowrisc.org).

 The Sonata software build environment can be setup under Windows, macOS and Linux.

 We use a tool called [Nix](https://nixos.org/) to manage the build environment on all platforms.
 You will install it but don't need to know anything about it to follow these instructions.

+You will also need to setup the Sonata board itself with the latest release.
+Read the [updating the sonata system guide](https://lowrisc.github.io/sonata-system/doc/guide/updating-system.html) for instructions on how to do this.
+You only need to follow the first two steps listed there.
+The 'Building examples' step requires the environment setup detailed below.

 Only Windows requires specific instructions, Nix handles everything you need on Linux and macOS.
 So if you're not using Windows jump straight to [Installing Nix](#installing-nix).